jbennett7/Statistics/README.md

 # Statistics
 This repository is my education into statistics.

+## Overall Goal
+* Combine ther references into one cohesive unit to work with in the future.

+## Sub-goals
+* Complete working out everything in Freedman into this repository so that it is defined in R.
+* Complete working out everything in Spiegel into this repository so that it is defined in R.
+* Complete working out everything in Dalpiaz into this repository so that it is defined in R.

 ## Work

 - __17 Feb 2024:__ Chapter 6 of Schaum - Elementary Probability Theory